 If you're wondering what's your college GPA, wait no longer - our college GPA calculator is here for you.
 Type in the grades from your courses as well as credits you've got for each of them, and in no time you'll find your GPA.
 Not sure what GPA is or how to calculate college GPA?
 We're here to help.
 If you want to understand the college GPA scale and check out how 4.0 GPA scale looks like, jump to the next paragraph.
 Wondering what a good GPA in college is?
 Well, it depends (as always...), but we gathered some data on average college GPA, which can give you a small hint.
 Moreover, you'll find a paragraph with detailed step-by-step explanation on how to use this college GPA calculator as a cumulative college GPA calculator.
 Are you ready?
 Wait no longer, read on and try our calculator!

 If you're looking for calculation of GPA for college admittance, check out this useful high school GPA calculator - it works in a similar way, but it has more options on weighting the courses (like special weights if the course was really demanding, AP, IB etc.).
-Also, you may find the final grade tool useful - it helps in determining what your final grade will be, or what you can do to improve your result.
+You may find the final grade tool useful - it helps in determining what your final grade will be, or what you can do to improve your result.
+Also, check out the 529 plan calculator if you're planning to save for college.

 What is GPA?